Chart of the week: trade show bookings way behind 2019

 Hybrid models could define the new industry landscape and will remain a mainstay of events and exhibitions for years to come.
 Here’s why:

 Security: Hybrid solutions offer a backup when restrictions are re-imposed or potential exhibitors remain offput.
-This gives organisers flexibility and confidence to run a large-scale event without having to pause or alter their schedules.
+This gives organizers flexibility and confidence to run a large-scale event without having to pause or alter their schedules.

 Accessibility: Hybrid events offer both in-person and online attendance options.
 This makes them way more accessible compared to traditional events.
 Attendees can log in from a remote location anywhere around the world with just a computer and internet connection.
 Features such as hybrid booths also allow exhibitors to take part even when they can’t attend in person.